THE SUMMERISLE GUIDE

 FIRE & FIREWOOD ASH

 Fires must be contained in a raised pit or bowl off the ground.
 A fire extinguisher or vessel of water must be nearby.
 In accordance with LNT observance, doused ash must be removed from your site and brought to the venue compost dump.
-It is not permitted to merely add your ash to the central effigy fire pit because that has to be removed too.
-All untended fires will be extinguished by Rangers.
+It is not permitted to merely add your ash to the central effigy fire pit.
+All untended fires will be extinguished by Rangers, no exceptions.

 “Gray water” is in between drinking water and “black water,” which requires a septic waste system for disposal.
 Gray water ranges from ice-melt in coolers to shower water with soaps, cosmetics, and debris, to kitchen waste like dishwater, toothpaste, and saliva.

 Remember, the easiest grey water to dispose of is the greywater you don’t produce.
 Use waterless disinfectant lotion (available at drugstores) to sanitize your hands before you handle food.
-For dish or bath soap, go eco-friendly with Campsuds.
-For general cleaning, try Dr. Bronner’s.
-In your kitchen area, set up a low-volume water spray over a basin, for dishwashing and hand cleaning.
-A personal spray bottle is a good starting point.
+Choose an eco-friendly soap for your personal washing and kitchen, and use a spray bottle rather than spigot to wet things.
 You’ll need remarkably little water to wash up with, given the short duration of the event compared to Burning Man.
-Save up your cooler’s ice-melt water to refill your solar shower bag.
+You can even save up your cooler’s ice-melt water to refill your solar shower bag.
 When you shower, first get wet and turn the water off; then soap up and scrub down, then turn the water back on to rinse off.
 Or shower with a friend, and trade off controlling and directing the water supply.

 - CULTURAL ACCLIMATION & CODE OF CONDUCT

-People at burns often hug hello rather than shaking hands.
-It’s ok to decline a hug if that’s not your thing (and please respect those who decline!), just be ready for lots of offers.
+Remember to ask permission for physical contact of any kind, all the time.
+People at burns often hug hello rather than shaking hands, but it’s ok to decline a hug if that’s not your thing (and in turn, huggers, please respect those who decline!).

 Everyone, even the organizers, pay for tickets to Summerisle.
 If you have not purchased a ticket, you will be escorted from the event.
 Gate jumping or sneaking on the premises will not be tolerated.
 (We all benefit in our way from the private nature of the event, after all.)

 Always respect the other person’s boundaries and response.
 Everyone has the right to consent or not consent to your actions in regards to their body, personal space, possessions, and artwork.
-Note that once you receive a refusal or denial of consent, continuing to pursue the inquired-about action would constitute harassment.
+Note that once you receive a refusal or denial of consent, continuing to pursue the inquired-about action constitutes harassment and is reportable to Rangers, and can result in removal from the event.

 Remember, only you are in charge of your boundaries and experience, no one else can dictate what they are.
 Additionally, pleading, coercion, and emotional blackmail are unacceptable.
 If you find yourself in an uncomfortable situation, ask for help, find a Ranger, or head to HQ.
 We are all here to look out for each other.
 If you see someone in distress or observe disturbing behavior, find a Ranger or someone with a radio.